gabcg/notes/MSI Notes/MSI.md

 ### 3.6 Equilibration

 The equilibration has two steps.
 For both of them, a `.mdp` protocol and the generation of a binary `.tpr` is needed.
 The structure input is the minimized one, with the topology.
-The protocol nvt.mdp: constant volume and temperature.
-We want to equilibrate this ensemble.
+The protocol is an NVT ensemble (constant volume and temperature) contained in the `nvt.mdp` file.

 * We try not to use position restraints on the protein.
 That means water and ions can move and also actually the side chains of the protein, but not the backbone.
 * Integrator: leap-frog intgrator.
 * 50000 integrations, one integration step we use 2 fs.
-2*50000 = we simulate foe 100 ps.
+2*50000 = we simulate for 100 ps.
 * Output control: how often we save a frame into the trajectory file.
 Step here refers to fs, so each one picosecond it writes a frame.
 * Same thing for velocities and energy, and the log file.
 * Bond-parameters:
 	* First, say if the simulation is a continuation of other or not (in this case it's not).
 	* Then, (from theory class): we can apply a timestep of 2 fs because we constrain all H bonds, which is the fastest vibration (it is below 2 fs).
-		* When simulating one itration, you have to do it capturing the fastest movement in the systems (H vibration 0.5 fs).
+		* When simulating one iteratuon, you have to do it capturing the fastest movement in the systems (H vibration 0.5 fs).
 We can do the iteration faster by constraining H bonds, so they don't vibrate and are always kept at the same distance.
-Therefore we define this.
+Therefore, we define this.
 Taking off the constraint would mean that we woud go to a lower timestamp and see the bond vibrations.
 * Nonbonded-param
 * Cutoff: 1 nm
 * The buffer